Alex-Holzer/Code_Snippets/get_first_values.md

     preserve_order: bool = True,
 ) -> DataFrame:
     """
-    Collect values for specified columns for each distinct partition.
+    Collect values for specified columns for each distinct partition and count the values in each collected column.

     Args:
         df (DataFrame): Input PySpark DataFrame.